railtoolkit/railway-layer-model/DSR_cycles/6/insights.md

   * simplify network layer with junction as vertex and link as edges (directed graph)
     * renamed "nodes" to "junctions and "connections" to "links"
     * network node either "in" or "out"
-    * links - can have multiple tracks, track sections or train berths
+    * links - can have multiple tracks, track segments or train berths
     * junction->track: is a track reachable? substitutability/vertretbarkeit? -> solved in ResourceLayer (see [8])
     *  -> clustering of track berth in resource layer (see [8])
   * junction border is a class "sign" from physical layer